aryanvyas16/Portfolio-Website/README.md

-# Portfolio-Website
+# 3d-portfolio
-Portfolio using 3js, javascript, html and css.
+Personal Portfolio website designed using ThreeJS

+1. `npm install` to install dependencies.
+2. `npm run dev` to start the development server.